stevebuik/stateful-generative-tests/README.md

 * Clojure Spec is not used anywhere (because the blog was written before Spec)

 [Experiment #3](https://github.com/stevebuik/stateful-generative-tests/blob/master/test/stateful_testing/fsm_tests2.clj)
-: changed the FSM sample to test a set instead of vector
+: changed the FSM sample to test a set (like the *states* test) instead of vector

 * added a :clear-cmd for emptying the set
 * still have different code for gen vs application phase